gica3618/pythonradex/docs/geometry.rst

 Source geometries
 ======================

 The calculations of the escape probability and the emerging flux depend on the adopted geometry.
-Below we give an overview of the geometries available in ``pyhonradex``.
+Below we give an overview of the geometries available in ``pythonradex``.
 For all geometries, we assume a homogeneous medium (i.e. constant number density).
 For convenience, the escape probabilities are expressed as functions of optical depth :math:`\tau_\nu` rather than the absorption coefficient :math:`\alpha_\nu`.
-The fluxes are expressed using the source function :math:`S_\nu`.
+The specific intensities are expressed using the source function :math:`S_\nu`.
 In absence of dust and overlapping lines, it is simply given by the Planck function evaluated at the excitation temperature of the transition: :math:`S_\nu=B_\nu(T_\mathrm{ex})`.

-Note that ``RADEX`` always uses the formula for a slab geometry to calculate the flux, regardless of the adopted geometry.
+Note that ``RADEX`` always uses the formula for a slab geometry to calculate the specific intensity, regardless of the adopted geometry.
 This is incorrect for spherical geometries.
 See :doc:`difference_pythonradex_RADEX` for more details.

 Static sphere